Common Reseda (Reseda luteola): Benefits, Uses, Dosage, and Safety in Herbal Medicine

 Storage and Shelf Life

-Common Reseda (Reseda luteola) should be stored in a cool, dry place away from direct sunlight and moisture to maintain its potency and prevent degradation, with a typical shelf life of up to two years when properly preserved.
+Common Reseda (Reseda luteola) should be stored in a cool, dry place away from direct sunlight to maintain its potency.

 Scientific Research and Evidence

-Scientific research on Common Reseda (Reseda luteola) has primarily focused on its potential anti-inflammatory, antioxidant, and antimicrobial properties, with limited studies exploring its pharmacological mechanisms and clinical applications in traditional herbal medicine.
+Scientific research on Common Reseda (Reseda luteola) has primarily focused on its potential pharmacological properties and traditional uses in herbal medicine.

 Traditional and Historical Uses